Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

 - **Implementor**: This is an interface or abstract class that defines the implementation methods.
 - **Refined Abstraction**: A concrete class that extends the Abstraction.
 - **Concrete Implementor**: A concrete class that implements the Implementor interface.

 ---

+## **When to Use ?**
+- **Multiple Dimensions of Variation:** When your class needs to support multiple variations along two or more dimensions (like different types of shapes on different platforms).
+- **Decoupling:** When you want to decouple the abstraction from its implementation so that both can evolve independently.
+- **Avoiding Class Explosion:** If you have multiple variations, inheritance might lead to a combinatorial explosion of classes.
+For example, `CircleRed`, `CircleBlue`, `SquareRed`, `SquareBlue`—this can be avoided with the Bridge pattern.

+---

+## **Where Not to Use ?**
+- If the system has **simple inheritance hierarchies** where variations don’t overlap, the added complexity of Bridge isn’t necessary.
+- If **abstraction and implementation are unlikely to change**, simpler patterns (like inheritance) might be more suitable.

+---

+## **Advantages**

+- **Improved Flexibility:** Abstraction and implementation can vary independently.
+- **Reduced Code Duplication:** Avoids combinatorial explosion of subclasses.
+- **Easier to Extend:** You can add new implementations or abstractions without affecting existing code.

+---

+## **Disadvantages**

+- **Increased Complexity:** Separating abstraction from implementation can introduce additional complexity.
+- **More Boilerplate:** You might end up writing more code to implement abstractions and concrete implementations.

+---